ethereum/execution-specs/docs/getting_started/repository_overview.md

 # Repository Overview

-The most relevant folders in the repo are:
+The most relevant folders and file in the repo are:
 ```
 📁 execution-test-specs/
 ├─╴📁 fillers/                   # test cases